Hello ABC Family,

 I love people and I'm looking forward to gathering together in person as soon as we can.
 But in the meantime know that our church leadership is praying for you.
 We invite you to join us in prayer for our community, our state, our country, our missionaries around the world and all those affected by this virus.

-I'll close with a prayer that I read in my devotional this morning:
+I'll close with a prayer that I read in a devotional.

 "God grant me the grace to open my eyes to the world around me.